bwnyasse/bwnyasse/README.md

 ### I'm [Boris-Wilfried][homepage]

 I define myself as a passionate computer scientist who believes that everyone has an exceptional talent.
-I enjoy creating an environment where continuous learning has its place.
-I am a computer scientist who is always thirsty for knowledge and prefers to proactively try new possibilities.
+I am always thirsty for knowledge and prefers to proactively try new possibilities.
 One of the goals is to help others progress and to be a team player.

 [![Twitter Follow](https://img.shields.io/twitter/follow/bwnyasse?color=%20%2300acee&label=Follow%20me%20on%20Twitter&style=for-the-badge)][twitter]